cea-hpc/modules/doc/source/module.rst

  When the :option:`--force` option is set, also unload `sticky modules`_ and modulefiles that are depended by non-unloadable modules.

+ If one modulefile unload evaluation raises an error, purge sequence
+ continues: unloaded modules prior the evaluation error are kept unloaded and sequence is resumed with the unload of remaining modulefiles.

  .. only:: html

     .. versionchanged:: 4.7